PabloMoragaN/nodejs-api-rest-sqlite/README.md

 ## Modules used:
 babel for code transcription DEPRECATED
 consign for app initialization (index.js),
-sequelize for db connection and petitions to DB (db.js, routes,models,libs/config.js)
+sequelize for db connection and requests to DB (db.js, routes,models,libs/config.js)
 express for server building

 ## Commands